Your Eating Disorder Recovery Work Can Make You an Inspiration to Others

 - Category: Psychotherapy and Recovery Work

-This vision has many meanings and applications.
-But, the main meaning is that you, in your recovery work, are not only saving your own life.
+in your recovery work, you are not only saving your own life.
 You are putting in your community, your culture and the world a recovery system that works, that makes you sustainable and could make the world sustainable.

 We live in our bodies and experience life through our sensibilities.
 Eating disorders destroy both and leave us in a life of such severe restriction and limitation we don't even know about much of what we are missing.